amitsdalal/dnsbl/README.md

 Start the Docker container:

-    docker run amitdalal/dnsbl dnsbl <IP address to be checked against the DNSBL>
+    docker run -it --entrypoint=bash amitdalal/dnsbl dnsbl <IP address to be checked against the DNSBL>